 Made with cacao beans, chocolate has a long history.
 Historians believe it was the Olmecs, the first known major Mesoamerican civilization, who consumed the beans for the first time.
 Exact details are unknown, but some evidence suggests they may have used the fruits in a ceremonial drink recipe.
 The method of consumption may be very different now, but cacao beans are still a go-to treat for many, in the form of all those chocolate bars that line supermarket shelves.

 Unfortunately, human rights abuse is rife in the cocoa industry.
-According to WWF, an estimated two million children were used in the 2013-2014 cocoa growing season in Ghana and Ivory Coast.
+According to WWF, an estimated two million children were used for labor in the 2013-2014 cocoa-growing season in Ghana and Ivory Coast.

 Major confectionary brands, like Mars, have been linked with using cocoa beans farmed using child labour.
 According to a 2019 investigation by The Independent, the chocolate giant can only trace 24 percent of its cocoa, so there is no way to know the extent of child labor used in its supply chain.
 The company is not alone; any brand that cannot trace its cocoa beans back to the source carries the same risk.

-To ensure your chocolate (vegan or not) is as ethical as possible, you can look for the Fairtrade certification (which all of the vegan brands below have).
-Although, it’s important to note, it’s not a magic, fix-all solution.
+To ensure your chocolate (vegan or not) is as ethical as possible, you can look for the Fair Trade certification, which all of the vegan brands below have.

 Available to buy in the U.S. and the UK, many of Divine’s chocolate bars are completely free of animal products.
 The British brand is committed to creating smooth, delicious, dark chocolate bars using only Fairtrade ingredients.